 1. Demphasizing traditional methods

-Those who advocate for emphasizing phonics, such as literary expert Lucy Calkins, have contributed to poor readers in middle school.
+Advocates who push for “deemphasizing phonics,” such as literary expert Lucy Calkins, may have played a role in the prevalence of poor readers in middle school.

 2. American vs. Asian culture